salamander2/RaspberryPi/Linux_Commands.md

 * **passwd** : this is the command to change your password
 * **ifconfig** : information about all network devices
 * **iwconfig** : information about all WiFi network devices
+* **shutdown** : this is how you shutdown and restart/power off the RPi.
+Read the man pages for options (normally just `sudo shutdown -r now`).
+Must be run using sudo.
+* **exit** : This is how you log off of any linux command line session.
+It will log you out of an SSH connection too.

 ### Using Command line:
 * use the up and down arrow keys to see previous commands